-On April 27, 2016, the REIT filed a short-form base shelf prospectus ("Prospectus").
-The Prospectus was filed with the securities regulatory authorities in each of the provinces and territories of Canada and is valid for a 25 month period, during which time the REIT may issue the following securities: (i) Units; (ii) unsecured debt securities; (iii) subscription receipts exchangeable for Units and/or other securities of the REIT; (iv) warrants exercisable to acquire Units and/or other securities of the REIT; and (v) securities comprised of more than one of Units, debt securities, subscription receipts and/or warrants offered together as a Unit, or any combination thereof in amounts, at prices and on terms based on market conditions at the time of sale and set forth in an accompanying prospectus supplement, for an aggregate offering amount of up to \$200,000.
+On June 1, 2018, the REIT filed a short-form base shelf prospectus ("Prospectus").
+The Prospectus was filed with the securities regulatory authorities in each of the provinces and territories of Canada and is valid for a 25 month period, during which time the REIT may issue the following securities: (i) Units; (ii) preferred Units; (iii) unsecured debt securities; (iv) subscription receipts exchangeable for Units and/or other securities of the REIT; (v) warrants exercisable to acquire Units and/or other securities of the REIT; and (vi) securities comprised of more than one of Units, debt securities, subscription receipts and/or warrants offered together as a Unit, or any combination thereof in amounts, at prices and on terms based on market conditions at the time of sale and set forth in an accompanying prospectus supplement, for an aggregate offering amount of up to \$300,000.
+As at June 30, 2018 the REIT did not issue Units under the Prospectus.